 Aegolius acadicus acadicus

-Status: Rare regular breeder west.
+Status: Rare regular breeder west, rare casual north central.
 Rare casual summer visitor away from northwest.
 Uncommon regular spring and fall migrant and winter visitor statewide.

 Documentation: Specimen: SUI 28762, Wood River, Hall Co 14 Oct 1884.

 Taxonomy: There are two subspecies recognized, brooksi of the Queen Charlotte Islands of western Canada, and acadicus, occupying the remainder of the species’ North American and northern Mexico range (Gill and Donsker 2017).